MathsandDataNYU/web/content/seminar.md

 In this talk, we focus on recent results of the author and Behrooz Ghorbani on optimal shrinkage for  the condition number of the relative error matrix; this presents new subtleties.
 The exact optimal solutions will be described, and stylized applications to Muti-User Covariance estimation and Multi-Task Discriminant Analysis will be developed.

 ---

+#### <a name="gelman"></a> Andrew Gelman: Taking Bayesian Inference Seriously

+ Over the years I have been moving toward the use of informative priors in more and more of my applications.
+I will discuss several examples from theory, application, and computing where traditional noninformative priors lead to disaster, but a little bit of prior information can make everything work out.
+Informative priors also can resolve some of the questions of replication and multiple comparisons that have recently shook the world of science.
+It’s funny for me to say this, after having practiced Bayesian statistics for nearly thirty years, but I’m only now realizing the true value of the prior distribution.